abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 and gratitude, rather than constantly seeking something more, something different, or something other than what we have.
 That’s the way the mind usually works.
-The untrained mind is constantly seeking something else, whether it’s in the material realm, in the realm of views and opinions or even in the realm of meditative states.
+The untrained mind is constantly seeking something else, whether it’s in the material realm, in the realm of views and opinions, or even in the realm of meditative states.
 It’s constantly looking for something else, not content with what it has or what it’s experiencing.
 The problem with the human condition is this constant seeking and, of